-Together, these antioxidant vitamins can help regulate keratinization, a natural exfoliation process, which keeps your pores clear from dead skin build-up.
-While it's important to get enough of these essential vitamins in your diet, topical treatments seem to work best for acne treatment.
+Together, these antioxidant vitamins can help regulate keratinization, a natural exfoliation process that keeps your pores clear from dead skin build-up.
+While getting enough of these essential vitamins in your diet is important, topical treatments seem to work best for acne treatment.

 Zinc is essential for the optimal function of organs, cell growth, and metabolism.
 It is also a potent anti-androgen.
-Studies have shown that people with acne tend to have lower levels of zinc compared to those with clearer skin.
-Taking zinc orally may reduce acne and help prevent future breakouts by leveling hormonal imbalances.
+Studies have shown that people with Acne have lower zinc levels than those with clearer skin.
+Taking zinc orally may reduce Acne and help prevent future breakouts by leveling hormonal imbalances.

-Selenium is a powerful antioxidant that is one of the 32 nutrients deemed essential for overall health.
-It increases the body's overall antioxidant levels, reduces inflammation, and fights free radicals that contribute to acne and other skin conditions.
-Selenium also protects other skin-supporting antioxidants such as vitamins A and E to minimize acne scarring and lesions.
+Selenium is a powerful antioxidant, one of the 32 nutrients essential for overall health.
+It increases the body's overall antioxidant levels, reduces inflammation, and fights free radicals contributing to Acne and other skin conditions.
+Selenium also protects other skin-supporting antioxidants, such as vitamins A and E, to minimize acne scarring and lesions.

-You can find Vitamin B5, vitamin A, vitamin E together with zinc and selenium in MDacne's skin, clearing vitamins and minerals.
+You can find Vitamin B5, A, and vitamin E together with zinc and Selenium in MDacne's skin, clearing vitamins and minerals.